QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 Z ⟼ + Z
 ```

-Chaining and tensor products are possible (but slow (TODO)).
+Chaining and tensor products are possible (but slow, improving which is on the
+TODO list).
 Same for qubit permutations.

 ```jldoctest
 julia> Hadamard ⊗ Phase